So, you’ve taken the initiative to join a networking group; now what?

-In a nutshell, go for it… play hard… work hard… make your membership worthwhile.
+In a nutshell, go for it—play hard, work hard, and make your membership worthwhile.
 Milk it for all it’s worth.
-How do you do that you ask?
-Well there are tons of ways; however what I’ve done for you here is compile a list of 5 staple tips geared to help you get the most value out of your networking group membership.
+So how do you do that, you ask?
+There are numerous ways; however, what I’ve done for you here is compile a list of 5 staple tips geared to help you get the most value out of your networking group membership.

 ➊ Show Up

-As they say in the world of lotto, “you’ve got to be in it to win it”.
+As they say in the lotto world, “you’ve got to be in it to win it.”

-It’s simply not enough to just join the organization on paper though; you really need to show up.
+It’s not enough to join the organization on paper; you need to show up.
 Attend the general membership meetings, functions, and events.
 Isn’t the whole idea behind joining a networking organization to network and connect with others?
-Well you certainly can’t do that very effectively if you’re not there – so try your luck and come to the dance.
+You certainly can’t do that very effectively if you’re not there – so try your luck and come to the dance.

 ➋ Come Prepared To Play

-Now there are tons of tips I can pile into this one alone – too much for this article – but here are a few that pack lots of punch.
+There are many tips I can pile into this one alone – too much for this article – but here are a few that pack lots of punch.

-Be prepared to introduce yourself as well as be able to answer that dreaded question “so, what do you do?”
-I recommend having both a 10-second introduction that clearly says who you are, what you do, and who you do it for; as well as a more detailed 30-second version that expands on that a bit to use when connecting more deeply with other members.
+Be prepared to introduce yourself as well as be able to answer that dreaded question, “so, what do you do?”
+I recommend having a 10-second introduction that clearly says who you are, what you do, and who you do it for.
+Additionally, a more detailed 30-second version that expands on that a bit to use when connecting more deeply with other members would prove helpful.

 ➌ Get Involved

-One of the things that separate the good networkers from the great ones are their willingness to get involved beyond the general membership meetings.
+One thing that separates the good networkers from the great ones is their willingness to get involved beyond the general membership meetings.
 If there are committees available, they pick the one or ones that resonate with them and participate.
-If there are leadership positions such as a “Board of Directors”, they ante up and let it be known that they’re interested.
+If there are leadership positions such as a “Board of Directors,” they ante up and make it known that they’re interested.
 They actively seek to deepen their relationships with the movers and the shakers by getting more involved.

 ➍ Network between Meetings

-I don’t know of any business organizations that prohibit networking with other members between general meetings – so why wait?
-Follow-up with those you met at previous meetings and reach out and introduce yourself to others that you want to connect with whom for whatever reason didn’t attend.
+I don’t know any business organizations that prohibit networking with other members between general meetings – so why wait?
+Follow up with those you met at previous meetings and reach out and introduce yourself to others you want to connect with who didn’t attend for whatever reason.

 ➎ Leverage the "Other" Benefits

-Besides the one obvious benefit of networking, most business organizations also provide a variety of other useful benefits to its membership.
+Besides the one obvious benefit of networking, most business organizations also provide various other valuable benefits to their membership.
 Not sure what those are exactly? – Ask.

-For example, you may be able to get yourself and your business listed on their high-traffic web site.
+For example, you may be able to get yourself and your business listed on their high-traffic website.
 Also, there may be member-to-member discounts on products and services that you could take advantage of.
-Some organizations such as Chambers of Commerce even offer discounted medical and dental benefit plans for its membership.
+Some networking groups, such as the Chambers of Commerce, even offer discounted medical and dental benefit plans for their membership.